bcgov/AzureFilesPoC/OneTimeActivities/ValidationProcess.md

 Before following this validation guide, ensure you have completed:

-1. [Application Registration for Azure](RegisterApplicationInAzureAndOICDInGithub.md) - The registration process must be completed up to Step 4
+1. [Application Registration for Azure](RegisterApplicationInAzureAndOIDC/README.md) - The registration process must be completed up to Step 4
-2. [GitHub Secrets Configuration](RegisterApplicationInAzureAndOICDInGithub.md#step-4-store-credentials-as-github-secrets) - All required secrets must be stored in GitHub
+2. [GitHub Secrets Configuration](RegisterApplicationInAzureAndOIDC/README.md#4-prepare-and-store-github-secrets) - All required secrets must be stored in GitHub: (step 5 was completed)
+   - `AZURE_CLIENT_ID` - From the application registration
+   - `AZURE_TENANT_ID` - Your Azure tenant ID
+   - `AZURE_SUBSCRIPTION_ID` - Your Azure subscription ID

+   You can verify these secrets are configured by checking your credentials file at `.env/azure-credentials.json` under the `github.secrets` section.
 3. Basic familiarity with GitHub Actions and Terraform

 ## Overview of Validation Process